DennisJensen95/digital-craftsman/apps/frontend/src/markdown-files/resume/position_student_software_engineer_iot.md

 ### Description

-Before I transitioned to a full-time employee at Silicon Labs I was working there as a student worker.
-While working part-time I had the same areas of responsibility as my current full-time position.
-My capabilities as a student worker were regarded at the same level as full-time software engineer employees.
-This meant that my responsibilities were in pair with

-the other developers, and when I transitioned into full- time I simply had more time to invest.
+Before the consultant entered a full-time position at Silicon Labs, he had already gained valuable experience in the company as a student assistant.
+Even in this part-time role, his responsibilities were the same as those in his full-time position.
+His skills as a student assistant were recognized as being on par with the full-time software engineers, meaning his areas of responsibility were in line with the other developers.
+When he transitioned to the full-time position, he simply had more time to invest in the same tasks.

-### Some concepts I worked with in this position but not limited to:

-* Same as the above software engineer position in Silicon Labs.
+The concepts and projects in the full-time position were the same ones the consultant worked on as a student.
+Therefore, they are not repeated here.